LePogoZ/BeEF-Walkthrough/README.md

 sudo bundle install
 ```

-Various (unsuccessful) attempts to fix frozen or locked bundle configs:
+Various unsuccessful attempts to fix frozen or locked bundle configs:
+*I think this was mostly just a slew of reading error messages and throwing random things at it till I gave up*

 ```bash
 bundle config unset frozen